x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/mailbox-servers/mrs-proxy-endpoint.md

 - If you don't perform cross-forest moves or remote move migrations, keep MRS Proxy endpoints disabled in the Client Access services on Mailbox servers to reduce the attack surface of your organization.

+- Exchange Online requires Windows authentication for the MRS proxy endpoint in the Exchange Web Services (EWS) virtual directory in the Client Access (frontend) services.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](../../about-documentation/exchange-admin-center-keyboard-shortcuts.md).

 > [!TIP]